 6. Restart Your Netbook More Often

-You’re not going to get a lot of speed out of a small cheap netbook, especially if it loads lower-end hardware (CPU, RAM, HDD).
+You’re not going to get a lot of speed out of a portable netbook, especially if it has relatively lower-end hardware (CPU, RAM, HDD).
 But, that does not mean you should experience performance issues.

-With the tuneup tips and tricks introduced above, I hope your netbook now runs faster.
+With the optimization tips and tricks introduced above, I hope your netbook now runs faster.

 Note: if your netbook is aging and it still lags after you’ve applied all the above techniques.
 Most likely it’s time to upgrade the hardware.
 For example, replacing the HDD (hard disk drive) with a new SSD (solid-state drive) would speed up your netbook dramatically.